A Man with No Moral Compass

 Erica Sledge, Smith-Levin’s sister-in-law, has repeatedly witnessed her brother-in-law’s violent outbursts, including in front of his own family.
 As she tells it: “I’ve seen Aaron snap at Heather.
 I've seen Aaron snap at his kids.
 He just kind of would explode hostilely towards her. … She would be asking him for something and then he would snap and antagonistically reply to her.
 I had never expected that he would respond that way.
 In my family we don’t talk to each other like that.
 My husband and I never would talk to each other like that.
 My dad would never talk to my mother like that.
 And I was surprised to see that he would respond in that way.
 And then Heather would just kind of back away from what was said.
 And his kids as well.”

 Anne, Heather’s mother, says that Smith-Levin dominated Heather and that she didn’t have the courage to stand up to him.
-“There were several instances when Imre [Smith-Levin’s father-in-law] was working with Aaron trying to explain something and Aaron would blow up and get into Imre’s face… Aaron had left the kitchen messy and Imre said could you please put your stuff away when you’re done, put your dishes away.
+“There were several instances when Imre [Smith-Levin’s father-in-law] was working with Aaron trying to explain something and Aaron would blow up and get into Imre’s face… Aaron had left the kitchen messy and Imre said could you please put your stuff away when you're done, put your dishes away.
 And he blew up in Imre’s face at that.
 Just right in Imre’s face.
-And then my daughter Catarina was there and she said, ‘Aaron you don’t need to get in Dad’s face, you don’t need to do that.’
+And then my daughter Catarina was there and she said, ‘Aaron you don’t need to get in Dad’s face you don’t need to do that.’
 And then he got in Catarina’s face. … He would snap.”

 “After [Heather] married Aaron that seemed to change.
 She seemed to be more withdrawn and not say what she thought or felt, and she had this fear about her.”

-Erica, Smith-Levin’s sister-in-law, said that Aaron has changed her sister for the worse.
+Erica, Smith-Levin’s sister-in-law, said that he has changed her sister for the worse.
 “I think Heather is frightened of Aaron,” Erica said.
 “Before she met him she was a very outgoing person.
 She said what was on her mind.
 She wanted to achieve something and she would go out and achieve it.
 Nothing would stop her.
 And she was very dynamic.
 After she married Aaron that seemed to change.
 She seemed to be more withdrawn and not say what she thought or felt, and she had this fear about her.”

 Violent disputes with his brother Collin

-Aaron tries to blame others for the fact that his relationship with his brother had deteriorated a year before his death.
+Aaron tries to blame others for the fact that his relationship with his brother had especially deteriorated a year before his death.
 Sarah, the mother of Collin’s son, said that the two fought so violently that Collin moved out of the house and into an apartment with friends at the age of 15, to protect himself from Aaron.

 Sarah knew about Aaron Smith-Levin’s uncontrollable rages.
-“I really saw his true colors when we were in Philadelphia in a small theater.
+“I really saw his true colors when we were in Philadelphia in a small theatre.
 He shut the door and was in my face yelling at me.
 I don’t even remember why. … I had no idea why he was getting into my business and in such a rage about it.”

 Sarah says that when Collin moved to Los Angeles, Aaron and Collin were not communicating at all.
 “Collin was having problems and he started getting involved in drugs and drinking,” she said.